-In the Adopted Fiscal Year 2024 budget, the General Fund revenue is \$29 million, and all other funds revenue is \$4.8 million.
-The total revenue of \$33.8 million is supplemented by the use of \$1.1 million bond reserve and \$8.9 million from the other reserves and fund balances.
-The total General Fund expenditure is \$31.3 million and all other funds expenditure is \$12.6 million.
-The total expenditure is \$43.9 million.
-As a result, the total consolidated revenue and total consolidated expenditure maintain the same balance of \$43.9 million.
+In the Proposed Fiscal Year 2024 budget, the General Fund revenue is \$29.3 million, and all other funds revenue is \$4.8 million.
+The total revenue of \$34.2 million is supplemented by the use of \$1.1 million bond reserve and \$9.4 million from the other reserves and fund balances.
+The total General Fund expenditure is \$32.2 million and all other funds expenditure is \$12.5 million.
+The total expenditure is \$44.6 million.
+As a result, the total consolidated revenue and total consolidated expenditure maintain the same balance of \$44.6 million.

-The Stormwater Management Fund is funded primarily by the Stormwater fee and the Speed Camera Fund is funded by the fines collected from the speed cameras.
-The Special Revenue fund accounts for the fund activity related to grant money from various sources, including Federal, State and County and governments.
-On July 2022, the City received the second tranche of the Federal Aid in the amount of \$8.7 million which was placed in the ARPA Fund.
+The Stormwater Management Fund is funded primarily by the Stormwater fee and the Speed Camera Fund is funded by the fines collected from the speed cameras and red light cameras (beginning in Fiscal Year 2024).
+The Special Revenue fund accounts for the fund activity related to grant money from Federal, County and other sources.
+On July 2022, the City received the second tranche of the Federal Aid in the amount of \$8.7 million which is placed in the ARPA Fund.